Environmental and

 • Being prepared to respond appropriately to accidents and emergencies

-Under the direction of our Vice President of Pipeline Safety, a cross-functional Emissions Reduction Team supported the Company’s operating divisions in executing the strategy in fiscal year 2022.
-The team is comprised of representatives from the safety, operations, technical services, engineering, environmental, compliance, legal, and business process and change management groups of our business, and its accomplishments included:
+Under the direction of our Vice President of Pipeline Safety, a cross-functional Emissions Reduction Team continues to support the Company’s operating divisions in executing the strategy.
+The team is comprised of representatives from the safety, operations, technical services, engineering, environmental, compliance, legal, and business process and change management groups of our business.
+Its accomplishments include:

 • Supporting sustainable system modernization and emission reduction efforts, including:

-• Replacing nearly 900 miles of pipe and approximately 24,500 steel services lines
+• Replacing nearly 900 miles of pipe and approximately 24,500 steel service lines

 • Replacing over existing 200 high-bleed pneumatic devices with low- or no-bleed devices

-• Commencing a multi-year fleet conversion program towards gas/electric hybrid and compressed natural gas (CNG), including supporting infrastructure
+• Continuing our multi-year fleet conversion program towards gas/electric hybrid and compressed natural gas (CNG), including utilizing four proprietary CNG refueling stations located at Atmos Energy service centers

 • Continuing execution of our renewable natural gas (RNG) strategy